-Chicago Science Works is envisioned as a novel STEAM-themed learning hub and destination promoting teen self-realization and neighborhood revitalization.
+Chicago Science Works is envisioned as a novel STEAM-themed learning hub and destination promoting teen self-realization and beneficial community opportunities.

-Chicago Science Works is envisioned as a ground-breaking, interactive learning center for Southside teens that places under one roof:
+Chicago Science Works is envisioned as a ground-breaking, teen interactive learning center and Southside destination that places under one roof:

 A variety of experts and stakeholders, including community leaders, STEAM/makerspace educators, design experts and architects, participated in a full-day conference at the Neubauer Collegium, STEAM Engagement & Neighborhood Revival on Chicago’s South Side, to consider whether and how science education, more specifically STEAM, might play a role in supporting and strengthening neighborhoods.

 Professor, Dept. of Organismal Biology & Anatomy, University of Chicago

 Walter E. Massey, Ph.D.

 President Emeritus, School of The Art Institute of Chicago and Fmr.
 Director of NSF & Argonne Nat’l Laboratory

 Allison S. Davis, J.D.

 Real Estate Developer & Lawyer and Fmr.
 Senior Partner, Davis, Miner, Barnhill & Galland

 Jessica Biggs, M.Ed.